yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2022/index.md

 > -- [*Wikipedia*](https://en.wikipedia.org/wiki/GNU_Debugger)

 With GDB, you can:
- * step through code on an instruction-by-instruction basis
+ * Step through code on an instruction-by-instruction basis
- * modify memory and registers on-the-fly
+ * Modify memory and registers on-the-fly
- * even completely replace sections of running code dynamically
+ * Even completely replace sections of running code dynamically

 Thus, you can see how extremely useful having a `GDB-compatible debugger interface` is, for developers and mod creators alike, as you can now debug games, homebrew, and game mods without having to fiddle with the console every single time.